HitmanAlharbi/PHPantom/README.md

 # PHPantom

-- PHPantom is a PHP class to monitor the dangerous called functions in the code
+- PHPantom is a PHP class to monitor the dangerous functions in the code

 - It print the code of the called function